 In order to engage with this process, there needs to be an existing bond among group members.
 Group members need to believe that they are among a group of people who are genuinely doing their best to act with high integrity and the groups best interest at heart.
 Group members will need to commit to be gentle in their candor, to show up and actively participate (no taking the toys and going home and no pouting), and to demonstrate openness and flexibility (no intractability or grandstanding).

 The guiding principles: these won’t change

-We’ve adapted these from this list from the American Heart Association:
+We’ve adapted these from this list from the Office of Personnel and Management:

 Everyone who is willing and able should be included in the process.
 The point of this is for everyone to get an opportunity to weigh in, which first means inviting the right people to be there.
 Leaders should go to the effort of including as many stakeholders as possible from the get-go.

 Good facilitation is a skill worth honing for all group leaders.
 Leaders should be neutral, or at the very least find a trusted third party who can be to guide the process.
 Neutral facilitators are absolutely fundamental because they hold the boundaries and keep accountability at the forefront if things get tough.

 Really this goes hand in hand with inclusivity.
 The point of this process is that everyone’s perspective is valued and taken into account, and that nobody’s ideas matter more than anyone else’s.

 4. Solution-mindedness and flexibility:

 Everyone will not get their way.
 The goal is to find a creative approach that mitigates the most of group members concerns.
 If everyone’s concerns are addressed to the point that they can give their support with MINOR reservations and caveats, that is good enough!